 10. Some of the biggest and best waves in the world are to be found off the coast of Portugal, at Nazaré.
 Due to the topography and geography, it is not unusual for monster waves to batter the coastline here, attracting surfers from all over the world.
-Garrett McNamara rode the world record wave here - take a look at the video.
+Garrett McNamara rode the world record wave here - take a look at the video below.
 Waves can get up to 100 feet!

 - Top 10 Free Things to Do in the Algarve

 - Unusual things to do in the Algarve